Ragzouken/bipsi/docs/index.md

 The usage of the editor should be transparent if you're already familiar with bipsi.
 You can check the [bipsi user guide](https://kool.tools/bipsi/user-guide.pdf) if you're lost.

-To take better advantage of binksi, you will need to load an Ink Story via the *import > ink story* button on the play page.
+To take better advantage of binksi, you will need to write an Ink story in the ink tab.
 If you need help, you can follow the documentation at [Writing With Ink](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).
-*Note* : you'll need to upload a _compiled_ ink story (in JSON format).

 The editor comes preloaded with an example story.
 You can find [the example file in the repository](https://github.com/smwhr/binksi/blob/main/data/story.ink).

 ## Additional Bipsi functions and variables

+Theses variables and functions are available in all javascript fields of events.

 * `STORY` : the `Story` object as provided by `inkjs`.
 * `SET_INK_VAR(varname, value)` : save the variable `varname` inside of ink with value `value`.